-I awoke in a glass tube.
-Lying on a bed within this tube, half rings lit up around me, scanning me as they move up and down.
+I awoke laying on a bed in a glass tube.
+Half rings lit up around me, scanning me as they move up and down.
 I remember the sound of wind filling my ears again and this gentle heat warming my skin.
-I realised I was naked in this tube and had a ring of Tuhingan standing around me looking at pads and looking at the displays attached to the tube.
+I realised I was naked in this tube and had Tuhingan circling me looking at pads and looking at the displays attached to the tube.
 When I first awoke, they didn’t notice me.
 But that soon changed.

 “Ahh, he’s awake!
 James, you have given us quite a scare!”

 “Where’s Periclum!?”
 I demanded to know.
 They all looked at each other, looking as though they were unsure how to tell me something.

 “James, Periclum has been annihilated.”
 It was the same Tuhingan that spoke the first time.
 This time, speaking in the softest tone possible.
 I looked at him, confused.